pygame/pygame/docs/reST/ref/pygame.rst

    | :sg:`vernum = (1, 5, 3)`

    This variable for the version can easily be compared with other version numbers of the same format.
-An example of checking Pygame version numbers would look like this:
+An example of checking pygame version numbers would look like this:

    ::

        if pygame.version.vernum < (1, 5):
-           print 'Warning, older version of Pygame (%s)' %  pygame.version.ver disable_advanced_features = True
+           print 'Warning, older version of pygame (%s)' %  pygame.version.ver disable_advanced_features = True

    .. ## pygame.version.vernum ##